vubon/dart-totp/README.md

 | Generate OTP | `Done`      |

 ## Uses
 Step-1 : Click on the plus (+) icon.
 It should open a camera.
 Scan User QR Code which is a secret key.
-(Currently, any QR code supported)
+(Currently, any QR code supported).

 Step-2 : You should see OTP.
 Each OTP will be changed 30 seconds.

 ## Getting Started